How to Spot a Fake Cuban Cigar

 All Cuban cigar boxes should have a ‘Made in Cuba’ stamp on their left.
 As of 2010 all of these stamps include a hologram.
 The hologram is an important thing to check for because they are hard and expensive to copy.
 Do not buy Cubans that are in a box without a hologram.

-Finally, the stamp on the bottom of the cigar box should also include two ink marks: A secret code that tells industry-insiders which of the country’s factories made the cigars.
-And the other number indicates is the month and year when the cigars were boxed (see below).
+Finally, the stamp on the bottom of the cigar box should also include two ink marks.
+Think of it as a kind of secret code.
+These marks tell industry-insiders which of the country’s factories made the cigars.
+And the other number indicates is the month and the year when the cigars were boxed (see below).

 Beware of ‘Barber Pole’ Cigars